-You will love this Kale Caesar Salad made with a simple, nut free creamy vegan caesar dressing.
-The roasted chickpeas act as homemade croutons plus add amazing texture and flavor, too!
-The perfect side salad or base for a protein packed lunch.
+You will love this Kale Caesar Salad made with a creamy vegan caesar dressing.
+The roasted chickpeas act as homemade croutons plus add amazing texture, flavor and extra fiber, too!
+Gluten-free and nut-free recipe.

 Why You Should Make This

-- With a super easy, creamy hemp heart caesar dressing, this kale salad is packed with healthy fats and also nut free.
+- With a creamy (and super easy) hemp heart caesar dressing, this kale salad is packed with healthy fats and is also a great nut free recipe.

 - It’s healthy!
 Replacing romaine with kale really adds an extra boost of nutrition.

 - This caesar salad is great as a side dish, appetizer or works well as a base to add on your choice of protein or even roasted veggies (sweet potatoes would be delicious here).

-If you’re looking for a salad that changes the way someone looks at kale, this might just be it!
+If you’re looking for a classic caesar salad that changes the way someone looks at kale, this might just be it!